0BananaBig0/from_gcc_to_cpp/SmartPointer.md

    Usage: If we assign a shared pointer to a raw pointer, some issues occur after the shared pointer is freed.
 Especially, in multiple threads, a raw pointer may be deleted multiple time.
 But the weak pointer can solve these issues.
     if two objects reference each other, one must be a weak pointer.
    4) pointer operator or arrow operator: ->.
 In smart pointers, the -> operator has been overloaded.
-   Since the compiler optimizes pointer operator overloading, we can write object_name->_memberName as object_name->->_memberName.
+   Since the compiler optimizes pointer operator overloading, we can write object_name->_memName as object_name->->_memName.
 Additionally, we can overload the pointer operator to get the memory offsets of an object's members.